Clinical-Genomics/cgbeacon2/README.md

 docker-compose down
 ```

+To instantiate a server without demo data just remove the line:
+`command: bash -c 'cgbeacon2 add demo'`
+from the docker-compose.yml file.

 More info on how to set up a server containing app backend and frontend is available in the [docs](www.clinicalgenomics.se/cgbeacon2/)

 <a name="installation"></a>